Mouse Removal Services

 Mice originate from Asia and spread to North America where they are now very prevalent nationally.
 Mice thrive in human-centric areas like urban areas, but are also found in suburban and rural areas alike.
 House mice nest underground but they also build nests out of paper, burlap, and other fibrous materials in and around Seattle homes and other outbuildings.

 Are house mice known to enter homes or yards?

-As they spend a lot of time in dumpsters, sewers and other filthy locations, house mice are often riddled with pathogens and secondary pests.
+Because they spend a lot of time in dumpsters, sewers, and other filthy locations, house mice are often riddled with pathogens and secondary pests.
 The rodents have the capacity to spread salmonellosis, leptospirosis, rat-bite fever, and tapeworms and may carry fleas, ticks, and similar parasites in their fur.
 Humans contract diseases from mice by coming into contact with or accidentally consuming their urine and feces.

 House mice are also capable of serious structural damage.
 Their teeth grow rapidly, and they must gnaw to keep the length under control.
 This leads to the destruction of wall insulation, stored items like books and paintings, and damage to support beams and walls that worsens over time.
 House mice also chew on electrical wires, which can lead to shorts and even electrical fires.

 Unfortunately, there's no fool-proof method of exclusion that guards against house mouse infestations.
 Property owners often have to employ multiple techniques to reduce the possibility of attracting rodents.
 Some easily implemented and helpful activities include cleaning homes regularly, sealing cracks in building foundations, eliminating clutter in attics and basements, keeping food stored in airtight and rodent-proof containers, and removing collections of debris in yards.